 Another variable rate mortgage

-With other types of variable rate mortgages, you will benefit from the new base rate provided your lender has adjusted its standard variable rate.
+With other types of variable-rate mortgages, you’ll benefit from the new base rate provided your lender has adjusted its SVR.
 Please note that lenders are not obligated to do this as they set their own rates.

 However, if your mortgage is based on your lender’s SVR, you can switch to a new deal with cheaper rates without having to pay any early repayment charges.